Skip to main content

 Yes, but consent is required to use a person’s biometrics.

 Meta Platforms, the parent company of Facebook, said it was ending the facial recognition system it used to identify people in posted images.
-The company is trying to limit a public relations crisis on several fronts and facial recognition has become an increasingly toxic concept .
+The company is trying to limit a public relations crisis on several fronts, and facial recognition has become an increasingly toxic concept.

 Meta’s facial recognition tech decision follows Microsoft Corp. and Amazon.com Inc., both of whom restricted the use of their facial recognition by law enforcement agencies.
-Several municipalities in the U.S. have passed legislation limiting use of facial recognition technology, and privacy attorneys are calling for further restrictions which can easily be abused by private companies.
+Several municipalities in the U.S. have passed legislation limiting the use of facial recognition technology, and privacy attorneys are calling for further restrictions, which can easily be abused by private companies.

 What is a voiceprint?